-Eligibility is based on income and other factors and is determined through the completion of an intake either by a Helpline or Pro Bono specialist or through completion of an online application form.
+Eligibility is based on income and other factors and is determined through the completion of an intake by a Helpline or Pro Bono specialist.
 Once eligibility has been met, clients can be scheduled to attend a Legal Advice Clinic where they will meet one-on-one with a pro bono attorney to receive free legal advice pertaining to their particular case.

 Attorneys will only provide legal advice during a Clinic, but may in certain circumstances take cases for full representation.
 A legal advice consultation with the attorney may last anywhere from half an hour to over an hour, depending on the particular legal issue.
 Most times, the legal advice received during the one-on-one attorney consultation is enough to empower the client to handle their legal issue successfully.

 Legal Advice Clinics are primarily held at CLSMF branch offices.
 Some clinics are held at other locations such as the courthouse or an attorney’s office.
 In order to accommodate the varying schedules of clients, some Clinics are held during afternoon or evening hours.
 For a complete list of Legal Advice Clinics including time, location and other pertinent details see the calendar page.

 Below are some of the most common Legal Advice Clinics that CLSMF offers.